ashish-d/k2f-portal-pages/kandy_features_supported.md

 ### Kandy Features Supported

-- Video/Audio call
+- P2P Voice and Video Call
-- PSTN
+- IP to SMS
-- SMS
+- IP to PSTN